 Families Wanting to Adopt in Hawaii

 Do you envision the adoption of a newborn, toddler, sibling set, or child up to the age of 6 in Hawaii?
-As one of the nationwide leaders in modern, open adoption, Lifetime can make your dreams come true.
-Birth mothers and hopeful adoptive families have been being matched for over thirty years through Lifetime.
-We support our birth mothers and our adoptive families, making sure everyone has all the resources they need.
+As one of the leaders in modern, open adoption, Lifetime can make your dreams come true.
+Lifetime has been matching birth mothers and hopeful adoptive families for over 30 years.
+We support our birth mothers and our adoptive families, making sure everyone has the resources they need.